Looking for genetic counseling? This Colombian researcher may help you

 Sara Gómez-Trillos, a Colombian health researcher based in the United States, represents the hope for many women, especially Latinas, to access genetic counseling that can shed light on the origin and characteristics of their disease.

-The Colombian origin researcher and Dr. Hurtado are currently working on a culturally adapted telephone genetic counseling protocol (TCG), as well as an Spanish-language educational brochure for Latina breast cancer survivors.
+The Colombian origin researcher and Dr. Hurtado are currently working on a culturally-adapted telephone genetic counseling protocol (TCG), as well as a Spanish-language educational brochure for Latina breast cancer survivors.

-Thanks to the work by the Colombian researcher, awareness and advice in the Spanish-speaking community has improved, increasing the number of genetic tests assigned for women in this population group, who have a higher risk of suffering from Breast Cancer Syndrome and Hereditary Ovary, HBOC.
+Thanks to work by the Colombian researcher, awareness and advice in the Spanish-speaking community has improved, increasing the number of genetic tests assigned for women in the population group, who have a higher risk of suffering from Breast Cancer Syndrome and Hereditary Ovary (HBOC).

-It is important to highlight that both BRCA1 (breast cancer gene 1) and BRCA2 (breast cancer gene 2) are genes that facilitate the elimination of tumors, so if a person inherits a damaged copy of these, they may have a greater chance of getting different types of cancer, which, of course, includes breast and ovarian cancer.
+It is important to highlight that both BRCA1 (breast cancer gene 1) and BRCA2 (breast cancer gene 2) are genes that facilitate the elimination of tumors, so if a person inherits a damaged copy of these, they may have a greater chance of getting different types of cancer, which includes breast and ovarian cancer.

 You can also read: Meet the Nigerian oncologist fighting breast cancer